galactic-plane/windragon/README.md

 ## 📋 Requirements
 - PowerShell 7.4.6 or newer
 - Administrator privileges to perform system-level operations like repair, cleanup, and optimization.
+- Internet connection for software updates and online searches.

 ## 🌟 Features
 - **🔄 Mirror Backup:** Uses Robocopy to create a mirror backup of specified directories.